 How exactly do you define hazing?

 Hazing and sexual misconduct of any kind are illegal and are strictly prohibited at LSU.
-Any such crimes will be prosecuted to the fullest extent of the law, and pursued to the fullest extent of the LSU Student Code of Conduct.
+Any such crimes will be prosecuted to the fullest extent of the law and pursued to the fullest extent of the LSU Code of Student Conduct.
 This means that engaging in any such activity can result in probation or expulsion from LSU, as well as possible felony charges by law enforcement.
 Changes to the LSU Code of Student Conduct listed below are effective as of August 1, 2018.

 - LSU Code of Student Conduct - 10.2 M Hazing